TrellixVulnTeam/swahilipython_SCMU/Doc/library/xml.sax.handler.rst

 --------------------

-Objects with this interface are used to receive error and warning information from the :class:`~xml.sax.xmlreader.XMLReader`.
+Objects with this interface are used to receive error and warning information kutoka the :class:`~xml.sax.xmlreader.XMLReader`.
 If you create an object that implements this interface, then register the object with your :class:`~xml.sax.xmlreader.XMLReader`, the parser will call the methods in your object to report all warnings and errors.
 There